-(Count I.)

-- 3. Declaratory judgment that the Carmel Ordinance, Indianapolis Ordinance, Bloomington Ordinance, and Columbus Ordinance are unlawful under the strict scrutiny mandated by RFRA, as applied to Plaintiffs and those similarly situated.
+(Count I.) - 3.
+Declaratory judgment that the Carmel Ordinance and the Indianapolis Ordinance are unlawful under the strict scrutiny mandated by RFRA, as applied to Plaintiffs and those similarly situated.
 (Count II.) - 4.
-Injunctive relief forbidding Defendant to enforce the Carmel Ordinance, Indianapolis

-Ordinance, Bloomington Ordinance, and Columbus Ordinance as applied to Plaintiffs and those similarly situated.
+Injunctive relief forbidding Defendant to enforce the Carmel Ordinance and the Indianapolis Ordinance as applied to Plaintiffs and those similarly situated.
 (Count II.) - 5.
-Declaratory relief that the Carmel Ordinance, Indianapolis Ordinance, Bloomington Ordinance, and Columbus Ordinance are unconstitutional as applied to Plaintiffs, and those similarly situated, under one or more state and federal constitutional provisions.
+Declaratory relief that the Carmel Ordinance and Indianapolis Ordinance are unconstitutional as applied to Plaintiffs, and those similarly situated, under one or more state and federal constitutional provisions.
 (Count III.) - 6.
-Injunctive relief forbidding Defendant to enforce the Carmel Ordinance, Indianapolis Ordinance, Bloomington Ordinance, and Columbus Ordinance as applied to Plaintiffs and those similarly situated.
+Injunctive relief forbidding Defendant to enforce the Carmel Ordinance and the Indianapolis Ordinance as applied to Plaintiffs and those similarly situated.
 (Count III.) - 7.
 The requested injunctive relief includes forbidding Defendant from administering or civilly enforcing, prosecuting, investigating, or referring for enforcement, any person under challenged provisions declared unlawful or unconstitutional, as applied or facially.
 See, e.g., O'Keefe v.
 Chisholm, 769 F.3d 936, 937-38 (7th Cir.2014). - 8.
 Costs and attorneys' fees pursuant to 42 U.S.C. § 1988, Ind.
 Code § 34-13-9-10, and any other applicable statute or authority. - 9.
 Any other relief that this Court in its discretion deems just and appropriate.